-Founded in 1966, the Wenzao Ursuline University of Languages (WZU; Chinese: 文藻外語大學) is the only university devoted to languages education in Taiwan.
+Founded in 1966, the Wenzao Ursuline University of Languages (WZU; Chinese: 文藻外語大學) is the only university in Taiwan devoted exclusively to the teaching of languages

 Every year, at the beginning of the first semester, WZU runs a placement test for approximately 1500 new students in order to put them in appropriate English classes.
 This semester they ran a trial using ClarityEnglish’s Dynamic Placement Test (DPT), running on students’ own devices.
 This report measures whether that trial was successful.

 By way of reference, the European Union’s HOPES MADAD project uses DPT for placement testing in a highly controlled computer lab context with approaching 100% success rate, over the course of more than 8,000 tests.
 One of the objectives of this experiment is to see whether we can approach these success levels in a much less controlled and predictable environment using the students’ own devices.

 The objectives of this trial were as follows:

 - To find out whether DPT can enable WZU to run a placement test within two days with minimal logistical planning and human resources input

 - To confirm that DPT gives each student a CEFR level with a Relative Numeric (helping to rank hundreds of students who get the same CEFR level)

 - To establish that administrators get immediate access to result reports